Verifiable Encodings for Secure Homomorphic Analytics: VERITAS

 \subsubsection{Federated Learning}

-Federated learning has emerged as a technique for improving ML training by relying on silos of training data distributed amongst several clients.
-Clients locally train models and exchange the model updates with a central entity which aggregates them and broadcasts the result.
-As the values exchanged during the training of a federated model leak information about the training data~\cite{nasr2019comprehensive, melis2019exploiting, zhu2020deep, boenisch2021curious}, several works rely on secure aggregation techniques using HE to protect confidentiality~\cite{zheng2019helen, fereidooni2021safelearn, zhang2020batchcrypt}.
-Also, ensuring the correctness of the aggregation is crucial for avoiding the introduction of backdoors, maliciously biased weights, or simply the deliberate exclusion of some client models by a malicious cloud~\cite{pasquini2021eluding, boenisch2021curious, xu2019verifynet, zhang2020privacy, tramer2022truth}.
+Federated learning has emerged as a technique for improving ML training by relying on silos of training-data distributed amongst several clients.
+Clients locally train models and exchange the model updates with a central entity that aggregates them and broadcasts the result.
+As the values exchanged during the training of a federated model leak information about the training data~\cite{boenisch2021curious,melis2019exploiting,nasr2019comprehensive,zhu2020deep}, several works rely on secure aggregation techniques by using HE to protect confidentiality~\cite{fereidooni2021safelearn,zheng2019helen,zhang2020batchcrypt}.
+Also, ensuring the correctness of the aggregation is crucial for avoiding the introduction of backdoors, maliciously biased weights, and/or simply the deliberate exclusion of some client models by a malicious server~\cite{boenisch2021curious,pasquini2022eluding,tramer2022truth,xu2019verifynet,zhang2020privacy}.

 \descr{Description.} We adapt the federated averaging pipeline (FedAvg) proposed by McMahan \etal~\cite{mcmahan2017communication} for MNIST digit recognition to a cross-silo setting where clients trust each other but not the aggregator.
 This pipeline employs a simple multi-layer perceptron with two hidden-layers of 200 units using the ReLu activation function ($199,210$ parameters in total).
 The dataset is split across 100 clients, and 10 of them are randomly polled at each epoch for the federated averaging.
 Weights are locally quantized, by each client, to integers (16-bits as in~\cite{zhang2020batchcrypt}) before being sent encrypted to the aggregator.
 After secure aggregation, the global weights are then decrypted and de-quantized by the clients and used for the next epoch.
-We obtain an accuracy of $91\%$ after 100 epochs (achieving higher accuracy with more iterations or different parameterization is out of the scope of this work).
-As all the clients trust each other, one client is in charge of generating the \name keys and uses a secure channel (such as TLS) to share them via the server with the other clients.
+After 100 epochs, we obtain an accuracy of $91\%$ (achieving higher accuracy with more iterations or different parameterization is out of the scope of this work).
+As all the clients trust each other, one client is in charge of generating the cryptographic keys and uses a secure channel (such as TLS) to share them via the server with the other clients.
 As the local training datasets are never shared, \name enables result verification without needing the input data.